edieterle/SVA-Classification/README.md

 Download the files from the GitHub repository into the same local directory.
 Create and activate a virtual environment called venv/.
 Install the dependencies from requirements.txt.
 Run main.py, which will configure the data, create the LLM and Parser, and test the LLM and Parser.
+Optionally include a seed as an argument on the command line to replicate experiments.
 The results for each model on each test suite will be printed to the terminal.

 Note that configuring data and creating and testing the models may take a long time (5+ hours)